-Notes About Materials

-Several games have multiple board game options and spinner options.
-You can choose the ones that best meet your class's needs as a whole, or differentiate the games by selecting game supplies based on individual
+Notes About Materials Several games have multiple board game options and spinner options.
+You can choose the ones that best meet your class' needs as a whole, or differentiate the games by selecting game supplies based on individual student needs.
+Each of the spinners is available in a large and a small version, so you can print whichever one you prefer.
 There are also optional card organizers and score keeping sheets to help students keep their materials organized during game play.
 Be sure to print the game cards on stock paper or mount them on construction paper so students can't see through them!

-The only items you need to supply in addition to the printables from this packet are:

-- ☐ Class set of page protectors (or you can laminate items) - ☐ Class set of Vis-à-Vis (or dry erase) markers for writing on page protectors - ☐ Class set of felt squares, socks, or other "erasers" for page protectors - ☐ Class set of pencils and paper or math journals - ☐ Class set of base ten block manipulatives - ☐ Half class set of dice (two per pair of students) - ☐ Half class set of clear spinner overlays, or paperclips to make your own spinners (directions here).
+The only items you need to supply in addition to the printables from this packet are: Class set of page protectors (or you can laminate items) Class set of Vis-à-Vis (or dry erase) markers for writing on page protectors Class set of felt squares, socks, or other "erasers" for page protectors Class set of pencils and paper or math journals Class set of base ten block manipulatives Half class set of dice (two per pair of students) Half class set of clear spinner overlays, or paperclips to make your own spinners (directions here).